State of CT Honeybee Registration #ENHB.30462

 Stop in to purchase our honey at our retail partner The Pantry, located at 1580 Post Rd, Fairfield.
 Stop in to say hello to Kirsten and Terry, browse their delicious culinary offerings, and pick up some of our Wildflower honey in 8 ounce and 1 pound jars.

 Perhaps there is an upcoming wedding, shower, or corporate event in your future.
 Nothing says that your guests are special like a gift from nature’s hardest worker, the honey bee.
-Four ounce hex jars of local raw wildflower honey are the perfect gift for attendees.
+Five ounce hex jars of local raw wildflower honey are the perfect gift for attendees.
 They are affordable, thoughtful, and delicious.
-We offer them at a special price of $4.50 each or $5 each including a honey dipper.
+We offer them at a special price of $7.00 each including a honey dipper.
+Contact Kathy for more information.
 You have enough other work to do in preparation for your special day – leave this job to us!

 Call Kathy at 203-371-4657